-To cope with these problems, we propose a second layer scheduler which takes as input specification and implementation of real-time tasks, including all of their temporal parameters, and schedules and executes them using the underlying scheduler of the operating system.
+To cope with these problems, we propose a second layer scheduler which takes as input the specification and implementation of real-time tasks including all of their temporal parameters, and schedules and executes them using the underlying scheduler of the operating system.
 With this design, the code generators can then generate tangible real-time tasks according to a well-defined specification (e.g., definition of a task as: task(task type, period, deadline, execution time)), regardless of whether, for instance, they are going to be actually implemented as a timer interrupt or some other mechanism.
 This way, an actual real-time task along with its parameters will be present and identifiable at the code level.
-The top-level scheduler schedules the task and uses its parameters to manage and report events such as deadline misses or execution time overruns.
-In this approach, even if the underlying platform changes and implementation of real-time tasks (e.g., as timer interrupt) are modified, it will not require any changes in the code generators, and also specification of real-time tasks.
-This improves the portability of the generated code and transformation engines, making them as platformindependent [2] as possible.
+The system can then be easily queried, for example, for the number of periodic or sporadic tasks and their specified timing parameters such as deadline.
+The top-level scheduler schedules a task and uses its parameters to manage and report events such as deadline misses or execution time overruns.
+In this approach, even if the underlying platform changes and the implementation of real-time tasks (e.g., as timer interrupt) are modified, it will not require any changes in the code generators and also the specification of real-time tasks.
+This may also improve the portability of the generated code and especially transformation engines, making them as platform-independent [2] as possible.

-In this work, we highlight the role of schedulers in modeldriven development of real-time systems and how they fit and contribute to different phases of this approach.
-We also describe the suggested second layer scheduler we built on OSE real-time operating system [3], and demonstrate how it improves monitoring the timing behaviors of tasks at runtime and detecting events such as deadline misses which are critical in real-time systems.
+The issue is that for most commercial or closed-source RTOSes, it may not be possible or economical to modify the kernel and scheduler to add the above mentioned features.
+In such scenarios these features can be provided through an added layer on top of the core scheduler.
+In this work, by highlighting the role of schedulers in model-driven development of real-time systems and to provide round-trip support, we describe the suggested second layer scheduler built for OSE real-time operating system [3] and demonstrate how it improves the monitoring of the timing behaviors of tasks at runtime and detecting events such as deadline misses which are critical in real-time systems.